 Several filter materials have already been tested in the field.
-Iron coated sand, a waste product from drinking water production, was tested to adsorb P. In drainage water, the material was able to remove 59 to 92% of P. In water discharged from greenhouses, the material was able to remove 99% of P. Granules derived from iron sludge from drinking water production, has been used in a filter set up filtering surface water from a water reservoir for drinking water production.
+Iron coated sand, a waste product from drinking water production, was tested to adsorb P. In drainage water, the material was able to remove 59 to 92% of P. In water discharged from greenhouses, the material was able to remove 99% of P. Granules derived from iron sludge from drinking water production, have been used in a filter set up filtering surface water from a water reservoir for drinking water production.
 Initially, a 85% P-removal was obtained.
 Later on, the filter system was clogged due to algae blooms in the surface water.
-Prefiltration and backwash of the system is currently investigated.
+A suitable prefiltration and backwash of the system has been established and now the filter is working well.
+In the near future, another filter material derived from drinking water sludge will be tested.